Rabbitminers/Pudding/README.md

 ## License

-Pudding is open source and licensed under the GNU GPLv3 licnse, you can find a copy of the license [here](./LICENSE) for more information.
+Pudding is open source and licensed under the GNU GPLv3 license, you can find a copy of the license [here](./LICENSE) for more information.